carvenli/libQtShadowsocks-wiki/Installation.md

 Need Windows Vista or later.

-The binary executables of client `shadowsocks-libqss` are provided in [release](https://github.com/librehat/libQtShadowsocks/releases).
+Prebuilt client `shadowsocks-libqss` are provided in [release](https://github.com/librehat/libQtShadowsocks/releases).

-No prebuilt libraries are provided because of various compilers, Qt and Botan library versions.
+No prebuilt libraries are provided for Windows because of various compilers, Qt and Botan library versions.

 ##Fedora/Red Hat Enterprise Linux/CentOS##

-Requirement: Fedora >= 20 or Red Hat Enterprise Linux >= 7
+Requirement: Fedora >= 21 or Red Hat Enterprise Linux >= 7

 You can install this library and the client via [librehat/shadowsocks project in Copr](http://copr.fedoraproject.org/coprs/librehat/shadowsocks/).